 This is a big week for all the college football fans out there!
 The season begins!
 While I’ll admit, I have tried and tried to understand football, it’s just not something that sticks in my brain.
 So on gamedays, my focus is what to feed those hungry tailgaters.
 At any given tailgate I’m happy with a couple handfuls of goldfish and an adult beverage of some sort, but it’s also fun to mix it up and bring some unexpected dishes.
-Over the past weekend, I did a presentation at a trade show in Greenville on this very topic.
-I took three crowd pleasing appetizers with me that aren’t your standard chips and dip, that are easy to make and can all be made ahead of time, one recipe being Chicken Apple Sausage Bites.
+Over the past weekend I did a presentation at a trade show in Greenville on this very topic.
+I took three crowd pleasing appetizers with me that aren’t your standard chips and dip, that are easy to make and can all be made ahead of time.
 Always helpful if you have an early wake up call to get to a tailgate party.

-You’re probably wondering why I’m selling you on an appetizer that is made with chicken sausage considering I don’t eat meat.
-But these Chicken Apple Sausage Bites were the first thing I ran out of at the trade show.
+You’re probably wondering why I’m selling you on an appetizer that is made with chicken sausage considering I don’t eat meat, but this was the first thing I ran out of at the trade show.
 I’ll take that as a sign that they were pretty good.
-For the base of the Chicken Apple Sausage Bites, I used pizza dough, but I’m gonna go out on a limb and say they would probably be pretty stellar with crescent rolls as well.
+I used pizza dough as the base, but I’m gonna go out on a limb and say they would probably be pretty stellar with crescent rolls as well.
 When has a crescent roll ever made something taste bad?!;) If you’re gluten free, try a gluten free pizza crust instead such as Udi’s.
 They come ready made in the frozen food section at the grocery store for easy use.

 - 1 package of ready made pizza dough